-Address: Level one, Derrubbin Centre, 300 George Street, Windsor
+Address: Level 1, Deerubbin Centre, 300 George Street, Windsor

 Phone: 02 4560 4441

-Rural areas and country towns seldom have the resources to build a space devoted to exhibiting art, and where the community can mingle with artists.
-With the construction of the regional gallery in 2005, such a place now offers a changing program of exhibitions and public programs.
-All of its exhibitions aim to be thought-provoking, challenging and educational.
+Rural areas and country towns seldom have the resources to build a facility where art is exhibited and the community can mingle with artists.
+The Hawkesbury is a notable exception and,14 years after Hawkesbury Regional Gallery opened, it enjoys a changing program of exhibitions and public programs which aim to be thought-provoking, challenging and educational.